tentuvenkatesh/DA6401_ASS3/README.md

 new_learning_rate:0.001

 With above hyperparameters best validation accuracy is 61.75%,and when i tried with the test dataset,i got test accuracy:61.73%

+## Testing

+After training, the model is evaluated on the test set to assess its performance on unseen data.
+The test accuracy and loss are reported to measure the effectiveness of the model.

 # Conclusion